Food for the brain reduces the risk of Alzheimer's disease and other dementias.

 The body normally breaks it down immediately but many of the above desirable food substances are required for the process.

-Whilst not food for the brain, exercise contributes by keeping our blood sugar down and helping make sure that these desirable substances actually reach that nerve tissue where it is so vitally needed.
+Whilst not food for the brain, exercise contributes by keeping our blood-sugar down and helping make sure that these desirable substances actually reach those nerve tissues where they are so vitally needed.

 Notice a few simple rules.

-Try to follow those simple rules and you can avoid health nut neurosis.
+Try to follow those simple rules; then you can relax and avoid food nut neurosis.

 Much of it has to do with the well-being of our blood vessels; those lifestyle factors that damage our arteries are little different to those that cause havoc with our brains.

-At the heart of it, the chronically raised blood glucose of obesity and the inflammation of blood vessels caused by smoking are the very devils that destroy our marbles.
+At the heart of it are the chronically raised blood-glucose of obesity and the inflammation of capillaries caused by smoking; the very devils that destroy our marbles.

-These free radicals that cause inflammation are neutralised by the antioxidants, phytochemicals and vitamins in our diet.
-If we are not consuming them on a daily basis, especially as we get older when everything starts to happen more slowly, then gradually there is neuron damage and the consequent dementia is inevitable.
+If we are not consuming them on a daily basis, especially as we get older when everything starts to happen more slowly, then gradually there is neuronal-damage and consequently dementia is inevitable.

-Food for the brain is not only what we consume, but also that which we should avoid.
+Food for the brain is not only about what we consume but also that which we should avoid.

 Top of the list are the non-caloric artificial sweeteners (NAS) that alter both the composition and function of the microbiome, and drive the development of glucose intolerance and raised blood sugar[1].

-The best we can do is to eat food for the brain as often as possible, especially many coloured foods, and avoid chemicals like saccharin and aspartane that are far more deleterious than the sugar we are avoiding.
+The best we can do is to eat food for the brain as often as possible, especially many different coloured-fruits and vegetables; and avoid chemicals like saccharin and aspartane that are far more deleterious than the sugar we are avoiding.

-Enjoying our food is important, but the tongue can be trained to like
+Enjoying our food is important.
+The tongue can be trained to tolerate and even enjoy

-beets, kale and berries; lemons and herbs like parsley and basil too.
+beets, kale and berries; lemons, herbs like parsley and basil too.

 Address: